corda/corda-docs/content/en/docs/corda-enterprise/4.5/performance-testing/jmeter-samplers.md

    * `useCoinSelection`: whether to use coin selection to select the tokens for paying, or use the cash reference returned by the issuance call.
 The value of this flag switches between the two different flows mentioned above.
 Coin selection adds a set of additional problems to the processing, so it is of interest to measure its impact.
    * `anonymousIdentities`: switches the creation of anonymised per-transactions keys on and off.
-* `CashPaySampler`: a sampler that issues cash once per run in its `setupTest` method, and then generates a transaction to pay 1 dollar `numberOfStatesPerTx` times to a specified party per sample, thus invoking the notary and the payee via P2P.
+* `CashPaySampler`: a sampler that issues cash once per run in its `setupTest` method, and then generates a transaction to pay one dollar `numberOfStatesPerTx` times to a specified party per sample, thus invoking the notary and the payee via P2P.
 This allows to test performance with different numbers of states per transaction, and to eliminate issuance from each sample (unlike `CashIssueAndPaySampler`).
 The classname of this sampler client is `com.r3.corda.jmeter.CashPaySampler`.
 In addition to the base requirements defined for `CashIssueSampler` above, this sampler client requires the following parameters:
     * `otherPartyName`: the Corda X500 name of the party receiving the payments.
     * `numberOfStatesPerTx`: The number of $1 payments that are batched up and transferred to the recipient in one transaction, thus allowing to observe the impact of transaction size on peer-to-peer throughput and notarisation.
     * `anonymousIdentities`: switches the creation of anonymised per-transactions keys on and off.